leegare/pet_insurance/.ipynb_checkpoints/README-checkpoint.md

 f.savefig(path+'/graphics/class0_stats.png', dpi=f.dpi)
 ```
 ![**Figure. **](graphics/class0_stats.png)
-Class 0 Item descritpion fields have a normal like distribution.
+In the Item descritpion field for class 0 (top row), have a normal like distribution.
 The diagnosis field however has a few outliers with a character length exceeding 200.
 Some with over more than 6 sentences and words above 50 count.
-They seem to affect the prediction negatively, so I will remove them.
+They proved later to affect the prediction negatively, so I removed them.

 #### Statistics for the whole dataset
 ```python